0% Interest for 60 Months Available on Qualifying Equipment Purchases with Approved Credit! Read More

 We also see a lot of problems with blower belts.
 Since the blower belt is rotating consistently during operation, it can fray and stretch out.
 This results in the blower belt making a squealing noise during operation.
 If you hear any unusual sounds while your furnace is on or notice changes and heating output, it is important to schedule service.

 Replacing a worn-down blower belt with a newer version is a very easy fix.
 However, a broken blower belt that snaps and knocks around inside of your furnace can do even more damage and result in more significant repair needs.
+If that happens, your furnace blower motor might fail, and professional attention will be needed.

 Contact Kennihan Plumbing & Heating, Inc. today to schedule an appointment with our professionals.
 We treat your home like it’s our grandma’s home.